quangnamng/mobotscp/README.md

 # MoboTSCP: Mobile Robot's Task Sequencing and Clustering Problem
-MoboTSCP is a ROS package for solving the Mobile Robot's Task Sequencing and Clustering Problem
+MoboTSCP is a ROS package for solving the Mobile Robot's Task Sequencing and Clustering Problem.

 ## Getting started